-Assets held under a finance lease are recognized in the statement of financial position and presented as a recoverable balance at an amount equal to the net investment in the lease.
-Interest income and finance charges are recognized in the statement of comprehensive (loss)/income.
+Assets held under a finance lease are recognised in the statement of financial position and presented as a recoverable balance at an amount equal to the net investment in the lease.
+Interest income and finance charges are recognised in the statement of comprehensive income/(loss).